-Resource London was established in 2015 as a jointly funded partnership between LWARB and WRAP, the government’s resource efficiency body, to maximise the resources of both organisations for the benefit of London.
-The partnership, known as the Resource London Programme, represents a one-agency approach, providing specific, focused and tailored regional and local support for London waste authorities.
+Our Resource London Programme is a jointly funded partnership between LWARB and WRAP, the government’s resource efficiency body.
+Established in 2015, it maximises the resources of both organisations for the benefit of London.
+And it represents a one-agency approach, providing specific, focused and tailored regional and local support for London waste authorities.

-The partnership aims to support London in the development of a more consistent and efficient waste and recycling service which:
+And, it supports the development and implementation of a more consistent and efficient waste and recycling service.
+Helping to:

-- reduces the city’s waste footprint and reinvigorate recycling to make a significant contribution towards the Mayor’s ambition for London to achieve 65% recycling by 2030; and
+- reduce the city’s waste footprint and reinvigorates recycling.
+Making a significant contribution towards the Mayor’s ambition for London to achieve 65% recycling by 2030; and,

-- makes a significant contribution towards the UK achieving its 50% household waste recycling target by 2020.
+- making a significant contribution towards the UK achieving its 50% household waste recycling target by 2020.

-Resource London has established a programme of work designed to maximise the impact of the support provided to boroughs by focusing on:
+Furthermore, it maximises the impact of the support it provides to boroughs by focusing on:

 - minimising the amount of waste produced and maximising re-use;

 - increasing and improving the capture of unavoidable food waste;